MLDataAnalytics/pNet/README.md

 # Setup number of runs for bootstraps
 nBS = 50         # A larger number of run can improve the computational robustness but also increase the computational cost. recommended: >=10
 # Setup number of time points for computing group FNs with bootstraps
 nTPoints = 200   # The number should be no larger than the number of available time points of the fMRI scans.
 A larger number of samples can improve the computational robustness but also increase the computational cost.
-If not set, all available time points will be used if smaller than 9999.
+If not set or larger than the number of available time points (assuming smaller than 9999), all availabe time points will be used.

 # Run pnet workflow
 pnet.workflow_simple(